200 Commerce Street | Williston, VT 05495

 - Complicated endocrine diseases such as Diabetes Mellitus, Hyperthyroidism, or Cushing’s Disease.

 - Infectious diseases

 - Nutritional support with feeding tube placement or partial parenteral nutrition (PPN).

 What to expect during your appointment

-Internal Medicine is available Monday–Friday from 8am–5pm.
-Upon arrival, you will be asked to complete our Client/Patient Form by one of our front desk staff members.
-The doctor and his/her nurse will meet with you to discuss your pet’s medical history, condition and evaluate your pet with a thorough exam.
+Internal Medicine is available Monday–Thursday from 8am–5pm.
+Upon arrival, you will be asked to complete our Client/Patient Form by one of our Client Care Coordinators.
+The doctor and nurse will meet with you to discuss your pet’s medical history, condition and evaluate your pet with a thorough exam.
 At this point, our medical team will have a better idea on how to proceed with diagnostics, treatment plan options and costs.
 The appointment time is for the consultation and examination.
 If we recommend a procedure (i.e. ultrasound, endoscopy, etc…), we will make every effort to perform the procedure in a timely manner.
 However, your pet may need to be admitted to the hospital for the day to allow time for the procedure to occur in the afternoon.
 In some cases it may be necessary to schedule the procedure for the next possible business day.

 Ultrasound & Echocardiography

 These diagnostic procedures generate computerized images of internal organs such as the heart, liver, spleen, kidneys, and bladder using noninvasive sound waves.
 These procedures aid in the diagnosis of conditions such as tumors, obstructions, and fluid accumulation: